2 ~ 6 December 2024 - Hiroshima, Japan

 Marc Frappier, Université de Sherbrooke, Canada

-Daniel Gaina, Kyushu University, Japana
+Daniel Gaina, Kyushu University, Japan

 Lindsay Groves, Victoria University of Wellington, New Zealand